Controlled substances licence and feedstock permits - methyl bromide

 About the licence

-The import, export and manufacture of methyl bromide is controlled under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 (the Act) since 1996.
+The import, export and manufacture of methyl bromide has been controlled under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 (the Act) since 1996.

 Persons may apply for a controlled substances licence for the import and/or export of methyl bromide.
+There is currently no manufacture of methyl bromide in Australia.
 A non-refundable fee of $15 000 is payable on application.
-The licence sets a limit on the maximum amount of methyl bromide allowed to be imported and/or exported.
+The licence sets a limit on the maximum amount of methyl bromide allowed to be imported and/or exported, by type of methyl bromide use (i.e., Quarantine and Pre-Shipment (QPS), non-Quarantine and Pre-Shipment (non-QPS), or feedstock).

-A methyl bromide controlled substances licence comes into force on the day specified on it and stays in force until the end of the licence period in which it is granted, unless it is cancelled or stops being in force for any other reason, before then.
-The current licensing period runs from 1 January 2012 and concludes on 31 December 2013.
+A controlled substances licence comes into force on the date specified on the licence instrument and stays in force until the end of the licence period in which it is granted, unless otherwise notified by the Department of the Environment.
+The current licensing period concludes on 31 December 2015.
+The next licensing period will run from 1 January 2016 until 31 December 2017.

 Quarterly reporting requirements

-Holders of a methyl bromide controlled substances licence must provide quarterly reports to the Minister that include:
+Holders of a controlled substances licence must provide quarterly reports to the Minister that include:

-- the quantity of substances imported, including country of origin, and
+- the purity and quantity of substances imported, including country of origin, and

-- the quantity of substances exported, including country of destination
+- the purity and quantity of substances exported, including country of destination

-Inaccurate reporting and late submissions are offences under the Act.
+Inaccurate reporting and late submissions are offences under the Act, for which penalties may be applied.

-For further information about your obligations under the regulations, to receive hard copies of any of the forms, or to discuss any methyl bromide issue, please contact:
+For further information about your obligations under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations, to receive hard copies of any of the forms, or to discuss any methyl bromide issue, please contact:

 GPO Box 787